drasticstatic/crowdsale/README.md

 - `/scripts`: Deployment modules (helps put your contracts on the blockchain)
 <em>'scripts' are sometimes referred to as 'ignitition modules'</em>

+## Troubleshooting

+See the component-specific README files for detailed troubleshooting guides.
+Common issues include:

+- **Whitelist Issues**: If removed addresses still appear in the list, ensure the `getWhitelistedAddresses()` function is properly filtering by current status
+- **UI State Synchronization**: Always refresh data from the blockchain after state-changing operations
+- **MetaMask Connection**: Check for proper account detection and connection status
+- **Dark Mode Persistence**: Dark mode state is stored in memory and will reset on page refresh

 ## Common Questions for Beginners

-- **Do I need real ETH to test this?** No, Hardhat creates a simulated blockchain, but will need Seoplia ETH for testing
+- **Do I need real ETH to test this?** No, Hardhat creates a simulated blockchain, but will need Sepolia ETH for testing on testnet
 - **What is Hardhat?** A development environment to compile, deploy, test, and debug Ethereum software
 - **What happens when someone buys tokens?** They send ETH to the contract and automatically receive your tokens in return
 - **Can I modify the code?** Yes!
 This is a template you can customize for your own token sale
+- **What is a whitelist?** A list of approved addresses that are allowed to purchase tokens when whitelist mode is enabled